parthpakhare-dotcom/Data-Analysis-with-Python/Chapter4.2.md

 There can be other reasons than noise if the difference is really big in many casses.

 ### SLR in Python:
+1) Import linear_model from scikit-learn
+   `from sklearn.linear_model import LinearRegression`

+2) Create a Linear Regression object using the Constructor

+5) Define the predictor and target variables:
+6) Fit the models with the parameters from the dataframes X and Y
+7) Obtain the prediction:

+The output is an array having same number of outputs as the input X.

+Now, we can directly view the intercept and slope of the plot as:

+Using these values, the equation formed is:
+**Price= 38423.31 - 821.73 * highway-mpg**